 Filed: February 22, 2013

 Methods, systems, and apparatus, including computer programs encoded on computer storage media, for identifying entities that are related to an entity to which a search query is directed.
 One of the methods includes:

-- Receiving a search query, wherein the search query has been determined to relate to a first entity of a first entity type, and wherein one or more entities of a second entity type have a relationship with the first entity;
+- Receiving a search query, wherein the search query has been determined to relate to the first entity of a first entity type, and wherein one or more entities of a second entity type have a relationship with the first entity;

 - Search results for the search query;

 - Determining that a count of search results identifying a resource containing a reference to the first entity satisfies a first threshold value;

 - Determining that a count of search results identifying a resource having the second entity type as a relevant entity type satisfies a second threshold value; and

 - Transmitting information identifying the one or more entities of the second entity type as part of the response to the search query.

 Here’s an abbreviated look at the process described in the patent filing, using images from the related entities patent application:

 Search results from a query are explored to see whether or not there are authoritative resources for an entity within them.
 If so, then those results are said to be targeted towards that entity.

 If the search result titles and snippets also contain related entities, they may be identified and included within a database of related entities.

 The patent does tell us that these related entities might be presented in ranked order and provides some of the signals that could be used to order the related entities.
 (Note that there’s not a link involved at all.)

 These scores can be in part on:

 - How often someone searches related entities after submitting a query for the first entity.